Parma Calcio 1913 in European football: Debut and successive finals (1991–1994)

 Parma's debut European appearance came in 1991 after an impressive sixth place in their first season in Italy's top-flight after promotion the previous season, following AC Milan disqualifying in the famous night of the lights in Marseille.
 The club's first European tie was against CSKA Sofia, but it ended in disappointment and an away goals rule defeat.
 Disappointment turned to joy in the following season as the club lifted the Cup Winners' Cup, fired on by the goals of Faustino Asprilla and Alessandro Melli and negotiating ties against Újpest and Boavista before the Christmas break and Sparta Prague and Atlético Madrid in quarter-final and semi-final ties after it.
 The final at Wembley Stadium saw Parma faced with Belgian opponents Royal Antwerp, who were beaten 3–1 with the Italians' goals coming from Lorenzo Minotti, Melli and Stefano Cuoghi.

-Parma won the European Super Cup a few months later, beating 1992 Champions League winners Milan over two legs.
+Parma won the European Super Cup a few months later, beating 1993 Champions League runners up Milan over two legs, after Marseille were disqualified from Europefor match fixing.
 The club then re-entered the Cup Winners' Cup the following year as holders, having failed to retain the Coppa Italia.
 Degerfors were easily beaten in the first round, but penalties were needed to see Maccabi Haifa off in the following round.
 Keenly-contested ties against Ajax and Benfica saw Parma through to a second consecutive final.
 However, the result did not go the Ducali's way in their first test against English opposition.
 Hosted at the Parken Stadium in Copenhagen, Alan Smith's goal for Arsenal halfway through the first half was enough to secure victory.